BCNDojos/pyDojos/flaskgame/README.md

   fighting Score.
 200 Success status.
 * HTTP DELETE Endpoint Request = End fighting, last Score got by GET is the final Score.
 204 No Content status code.

+### Penalties ###

+* If Minimum Damage reaches Maximum Damage, the score will turn to 0, and there is no chance to increase anymore.
+* If number of done punches exceeds the punches limit, the score will turn to 0, and there is no chance to increase anymore.